Rajpratik71/Mininet-wiki/Futures.md

 ### Bandwidth Limiting

-CPU and Link bandwidth limiting is included in Mininet 2.0.0.
+*CPU and Link bandwidth limiting is included in Mininet 2.0!*

 ### Mininet: Cluster Edition